 Unlike most other extraction methods, CO2 preserves the chemical integrity of the hemp plant, which equates to stable CBD.

-Other methods of CBD extraction, such as the use of steam may result in stable CBD but may yield less CBD as compared to the CO2 extraction technique.
-Low amounts of CBD in CBD products such as oils, edibles, etc. may mean a shorter usage.
+Other methods of CBD extraction, such as the use of steam, may result in stable CBD but may yield less CBD as compared to the CO2 extraction technique.
+Low amounts of CBD in CBD products, such as oils, edibles, vapes, etc., may mean shorter usage.